AlanLoovees/AlanLoovees/README.md

 🌱 I’m a final year BTech Computer Science student at FISAT, Kerala, India.
 (2017-2021 batch).

-🔭 I’m currently working on building an API for fetching and storing Covid 19 Case-count in Kerala using NodeJS.
+🔭 I’m currently working on my final year BTech Project in Python, Django and React.

 📫 How to reach me: alanloovees@gmail.com